chibisnorlax/acnhfaq/index.md

 ### How do I time travel to farm an NPC visitor?
 If the NPC is on a weekday EXCEPT Monday:
- - TT to 4:58am on the same day of NPC.
-At 5AM, it will change to new day and NPC will be there
+ - TT to 4:58 AM on the same day of NPC.
+At 5 AM, it will change to new day and NPC will be there

 If the NPC is on a Monday:
- - TT forward a day to Tuesday, then go back to Monday (after 5AM)
+ - TT forward a day to Tuesday, then go back to Monday (after 5 AM)

 ### Will my villagers move out if I time travel too much?
 Nope!
 Though this was something that could happen in past installments of the game, villagers in New Horizons will not move out unless you give them explicit permission to do so.